 Full facilities information

-- The RSPB Scotland Loch Leven visitor centre is open from 10am - 5pm daily (open until 4pm from Christmas Eve until New Year).
+- The RSPB Scotland Loch Leven visitor centre is open daily 11am - 3pm.

 - Closed on Christmas Day, Boxing Day, New Year’s Day and 2 January.